TheUsefulLists/UsefulMods/BugFixes/BugFixes112.md

 # Bugfixing Mods

-A list of bugfixing mods for 1.12.x forge versions.
+A list of bugfixing mods for 1.12.x versions.

 Any suggestions/complaints?